 After breakfast, we travel to Tuskegee to learn about the famous Tuskegee Airmen, the men and women in the Army Air Corps who taught African Americans to fly and maintain combat aircraft at their National Historic Site.
 Next, we head over the border to visit Georgia’s Providence Canyon, also known as the ‘Little Grand Canyon’.
 Here a park naturalist will lead us on a tour around the rim of the canyon.
 Bring your camera for the amazing picture opportunities found here!
 Next, we discover there is nothing plain about Plains, GA home of the 39th President of The United States, Jimmy Carter.
 Carter was born, raised and still resides in Plains.
 Our local guide will give us a private tour of the small town where we will see everything from Jimmy Carter’s Boyhood farm, to the train depot home of the 1976 Jimmy Carter Presidential Campaign Headquarters, to a giant Peanut Statue.
 Tonight we stay in the small historic town of Americus.
 B, L, D

 After breakfast at the beautifully-restored Windsor hotel, we travel to Pine Mountain, GA to take in Mother Nature’s beautiful landscapes and colorful blossoms at Callaway Gardens.
 An experienced guide will take us through their abundant and colorful gardens.
 Before heading back toward Atlanta and home, we savor a delightful lunch at Callaway Gardens.
 Reminisce on our amazing journey through Alabama and Georgia as we head back to Atlanta.
 B, L

-Night 1: Holiday Inn, Atlanta Airport, Atlanta, GA
+Night 1: Hotel Indigo Atlanta Airport, Atlanta, GA